K. Pratyagatma

-K. Pratyagatma (born Kolli Kotayya Pratyagatma), also known as K. P. Atma (b: 31 October 1925 - d: 8 June 2001) was an Indian film journalist, director and producer known for his works in Telugu and Hindi cinema.
+K. Pratyagatma (born Kolli Kotayya Pratyagatma), also known as K. P. Atma (31 October 1925 – 8 June 2001) was an Indian film journalist, director and producer known for his works in Telugu and Hindi cinema.
 He has garnered three National Film Awards.

 Personal life

 He was born on 31 October 1925 in Gudivada, Andhra Pradesh, India.
 Director K. Vasu is his son.
 He is also survived by his wife Satyavati, a daughter Tejo Latha in Bangalore and a son Kalidas in the United States.
 He died on 8 June 2001 in Hyderabad, India.
 K. Vasu directed about 12 movies in his film career, topping of it being Sri Shirdi Saibaba Mahatyam, with Vijayachander in the lead role that went on to become a super hit and is evergreen movie attracting good TRP when it is telecast on TV even now.
+K. Vasu also known for introducing megastar Chiranjeevi to industry through his movie Pranam Khareedu.
+This is Chiranjeevi's first released movie.

 Journalist

 Before entering the film industry, he worked as a journalist for magazine Prajasakti in 1952 and as an editor for the magazine Jwala.